Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: PicoScenes Platform

 \subsection{PicoScenes on SDR}

-Despite the increasing popularity, the adoption of SDR in Wi-Fi sensing is severely hampered by the lack of the baseband signal processing.
-As illustrated in the right of Fig~\ref{fig:picoscenes_architecture}, we address this issue by embedding a 802.11a/g/n/ac/ax-compatible baseband implementation into the PicoScenes Platform, which transparently empowers SDR devices to work like full-featured Wi-Fi NICs.
-In this way, the adoption of SDR in Wi-Fi sensing is \textit{unprecedentedly simplified}.
-Taking the PicoScenes commands just now, for example, replacing ``-i 2'' to ``-i usrp192.168.10.2'' is all need to be done to switch from \#2 COTS NICs to the USRP with IP address 192.168.10.2.
-The substitute USRP-based EchoProbe initiator will perform exactly the same measurement process, except returning much richer and more detailed results.
-We call this feature PicoScenes on SDR, and it currently supports two hardware models, USRP N210 and X310.
+The broad adoption of SDR in Wi-Fi sensing is severely hampered by a lack of baseband signal processing functionality.
+As illustrated on the right side of Fig.~\ref{fig:picoscenes_architecture}, we address this issue by developing a high-performance 802.11a/g/n/ac/ax baseband implementation.
+This implementation is embedded into the PicoScenes platform, thereby transparently empowering SDR devices to function as full-featured Wi-Fi NICs.
+We call this feature PicoScenes on SDR\footnote{PicoScenes on SDR contains proprietary code provided by an upstream vendor under an NDA; therefore, we do not discuss its design details here.}, and it currently supports all USRP models.
+With PicoScenes on SDR, the adoption of SDR in Wi-Fi sensing is \textit{unprecedentedly simplified}.
+Taking the PicoScenes commands above as an example, replacing ``-i 2'' with ``-i usrp192.168.10.2'' is all that is required to switch to the USRP with the 192.168.10.2 IP address.
+The EchoProbe initiator performs the same measurement process, except that it returns much richer measurement results.

-One of the most attractive aspects of PicoScenes on SDR is that, it provides the \textit{complete} control over the Wi-Fi Tx and Rx, which exhibits overwhelming advantages for Wi-Fi sensing application or research over COTS NICs.
-On Tx side, we can specify scrambler initial value which is crucial for Wi-Fi based cross-technology communication (CTC), beamforming which enables fine-grained sensing and calibration, extra spatial sounding which enables COTS NIC to measure up to 3 CSI for one single 802.11n frame, \etc. On Rx side, besides the basic CSI measurement for HT/VHT/HE-LTF frames, it also return the raw baseband signals, pre-equalized data symbols and even the CSI measurements reconstructed from the decoded HT/VHT/HE-data parts.
-We believe these unprecedented controls and details can derive more diverse and more accurate sensing applications.
-In addition, the unified interface for Wi-Fi communication (from 802.11a to 802.11ax Multi-User profile) and large spectrum/bandwidth accessibility simplify the prototyping and development of new Wi-Fi communication or sensing research.
+One of the most attractive aspects of PicoScenes on SDR is that it provides \textit{complete} control over the Wi-Fi Tx and Rx, which offers overwhelming advantages over COTS Wi-Fi NICs.
+On the Tx side, the user can specify the initial scrambler value, which is crucial for Wi-Fi-based cross-technology communication (CTC); beamforming, which enables fine-grained sensing and calibration; and ESS, which enables a COTS NIC to measure additional CSI for a single 802.11n frame.
+On the Rx side, as listed in Table~\ref{tab:extra_phy}, PicoScenes returns the complete PHY-layer information.
+We believe that this unprecedented PHY-layer information can enable more diverse and more accurate sensing applications.
+In addition, the unified interface for Wi-Fi communication (from the 802.11a to 802.11ax multiuser (MU)) and high spectrum and bandwidth accessibility simplify the prototyping and development of new Wi-Fi communication and sensing applications.